Exponents of some one-dimensional Gauss-Manin cohomologies

 This calculation does not belong only to the realm of hyperplane arrangements, but appears in other interesting contexts.
 Namely, it can appear when we study the Gauss-Manin cohomology of a generalized Dwork family (cf. \cite[\S3]{CaDwork} and \cite{KaAnother} to know more, respectively, about that relation or about Dwork families in general).
 That was in fact the main motivation for overcoming this problem.
 In addition, in \cite[\S3]{CaDwork} we explain how the Gauss-Manin system associated with the morphism $\lambda$ is strongly related to the restriction of a linear form to a torus in $\AA^{n+1}$ (in fact the latter is just an inverse image by an \'{e}tale covering of the former), a setting already treated in \cite{DouSab}, for instance, and of importance in mirror symmetry, for it gives a description of the quantum cohomology of a weighted projective space.

-\textbf{Acknowledgements.} This work has evolved from a part of the doctoral thesis of the author, advised by Luis Narv\'{a}ez Macarro and Antonio Rojas Le\'{o}n.
+\textbf{Acknowledgements.} This work evolved from a part of the doctoral thesis of the author, advised by Luis Narv\'{a}ez Macarro and Antonio Rojas Le\'{o}n.
 The author wants to thank the former for suggesting the idea that motivated the main result to him, and both of them for their support and encouragement.
-He also want to thank them and Christian Sevenheck for their careful readings of previous versions of this text and useful discussions about this work, and Jean-Baptiste Teyssier for his interesting questions regarding the main result and the anonymous referees for their many useful comments to improve this text.
+He also want to thank them and Christian Sevenheck for their useful comments and discussions about this work, Jean-Baptiste Teyssier for his interesting questions regarding the main result and the anonymous referees for their many useful comments to improve this text.